GLOTEL Awards Entry Guidelines

 Entry Fee and Payment

 The cost is £299 for each entry, per category.
 This payment is for nomination and is due regardless of whether the project makes to the shortlist or not.
-After submitting your nomination, you will receive an invoice from our accounts team with the option to make payment by bank transfer or credit card via the invoice provided.
+After submitting your nomination, you will receive an invoice from our accounts team with the option to make payment by bank transfer or credit card via the invoice provided. if payment is not made before the shortlist is announced then we reserve the right to remove your entry.

 Who needs to pay VAT on top of the entry fee